-Guilty: They may blame themselves for the situation and also feel guilty for being in a stable, safe place and feeling relieved.
+Guilty: They may blame themselves for the situation and at the same time feel guilty for being in a stable, safe place.

 Embarrassed: They may be embarrassed (and teased/bullied at school) because they are living with a grandparent rather than a parent.